oof2win2/FactorioAntigrief/packages/websocket/README.md

 -   [ ] implement a way to send data to all clients
 -   [ ] implement a way to get rooms + clients
 -   [ ] implement clients sending received messages to the server
+-   [ ] heartbeat mechanism
+-   [ ] store clients in a map to allow for easy access
+-   [ ] store rooms in a map to allow for easy access
+-   [ ] disconnect from clients if they haven't sent a heartbeat in a while